landonma/Data-Management-Templates-Project/Documentation_Template/Documentation_Template_exampe.md

 *[This section should be created for each file or dataset that requires explanation of variables.
 Typically, this is always needed for tabular data with columns and column headers.
 All variables should be described.
 Include the units.]*

-1) Number of variables: 46 variables
+1) Number of variables: 19 variables

-2) Number of cases/rows: 56,494 rows
+2) Number of cases/rows: